What ages are eligible to play?

 We played games without a referee last season?

-We strive to have referees at every game and attempt to schedule games so that we can cover as many games as possible.
-However, there are factors that we cannot control.
+MSA strives to provide referees for every game, however, there are factors that we cannot control.
 Referees become ill, injured, or school and family conflicts come up at the last minute.
-Not all referees are qualified to officiate every age group.
-Just like our players, our new referees are also learning the game, therefore it is possible to see an adult on a 4- or 6-year-old game, while an older age group game goes uncovered.
 The rules of MSA and NTSSA allow for a parent to referee a game when a sanctioned referee is not available.
 We always are looking for referees!

 How many games will we play?